pandora-web-server/pandora-web-server/README.md

 # Pandora Web Server

 This repository contains various crates related to the Pandora Web Server.
-You probably want to have a look at the [web server documentation](../../tree/main/pandora-web-server).
+You probably want to have a look at the [`pandora-web-server` crate](../../tree/main/pandora-web-server).
 Other than that, there are:

 * [Pandora Module Utils](../../tree/main/pandora-module-utils): Various useful helpers used by the server and its modules